DEVA8459/Nmaste-React/lec 2/Session 2 Theory.md

 ## Q: What is `npx`?
 A: `npx` is a tool that is used to execute the packages.
 It comes with the npm, when you installed npm above 5.2.0 version then automatically npx will installed.
-It is an npm package runner that can execute any package that you want from the npm registry without even installing that package.
+It is an npm package runner that **can execute any package** that you want from the npm registry **without even installing that package.**

 ## Q: What is difference between `dependencies` vs `devDependencies`?
-A: `Dependencies` should contain library and framework in which your app is built on, needs to function effectively. such as Vue, React, Angular, Express, JQuery and etc.
+A: `Dependencies` should contain **library and framework** in which your app is built on, needs to function effectively. such as Vue, React, Angular, Express, JQuery and etc.

-`DevDependencies` should contain modules/packages a developer needs during development. such as, `parcel, webpack, vite, mocha`.
+`DevDependencies` should contain **modules/packages a developer needs during development**. such as, `parcel, webpack, vite, mocha`.
 `These packages` are `necessary only while you are developing your project`, not necessary on production.

 To save a dependency as a devDependency on installation we need to do,
 ```
 npm install --save-dev